Table of Contents

 Types Of Turmeric

-After battling for it for eight long years, this specific turmeric variety finally received a GI tag in the year 2019.
+After battling for it for eight years, this turmeric variety finally received a GI tag in 2019.
 It boasts a curcumin content of between 2 and 4 percent.
-It is a local cultivar from Erode and is bright yellow in colour.
+It is a local cultivar from Erode and is bright yellow.

 This turmeric is another modern GI Tag product from Maharashtra.
 Nearly 70% of the state's total turmeric production comes from it, which is reputed to have excellent medicinal qualities.

 The following health advantages of turmeric spice, which is simple to include in smoothies and curries, are promising.

 1. Help For Diabetics

 Curcumin may be helpful in the prevention or treatment of type 2 diabetes because it can help fight inflammation and maintain stable blood sugar levels.